astronomer/airflow-guides/guides/airflow-branch-operator.md

 ## ShortCircuitOperator

-The `BranchOperator` is great for any sort of _conditional_ logic to determine which dependency to respect.
-Other use cases may call for the `ShortCircuitOperator`:
+The `BranchPythonOperator` is great for any sort of _conditional_ logic to determine which dependency to respect.
+Other use cases may call for the [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator):

 ```python
 class ShortCircuitOperator(PythonOperator, SkipMixin):